ConvertKit is a fantastic tool to help you grow and monetise your blog. But how do you use it? Here’s my beginner’s guide to ConvertKit…

 The visual automation editor is one of the best features of Convertkit.
 It allows you to set up visual rules and pathways which allow you to determine exactly who gets which emails and when.
 And because it is visual, it’s very easy to understand.

-Next click ADD EVENT and then the plus sign.
+Next click the plus sign immediately below your form.
 Choose ‘add a subscriber to… EMAIL SEQUENCE’ and choose the sequence you created in step 4 from the drop down list and ADD ACTION.

 Finally move the toggle in the top right had corner from PAUSED to LIVE and then your email sequence will go out to everyone who has subscribed using that form.

 But wait!
 Before you do that, read the next bit!!

 Now there is one thing that might happen that you don’t want to happen and that is everyone who has subscribed using that form will get your welcome sequence.
 Now that is fine if it’s a brand-new form, but what if it’s a form you’ve had on your site for a while?
 You may not want existing subscribers to all get your welcome series emails.